 - Did not already enter information in the IRS’ Non-Filer Tool for themselves and at least one child.

 Qualifying households should use the IRS’ Non-Filer Tool to apply.
-If a household had already entered their information in the Non-Filer Tool before the earlier deadlines listed above, or even if entered after the earlier deadlines, they not have to take any further action.
+If an individual had already entered their information in the Non-Filer Tool before the earlier deadlines listed above, or even if entered after the earlier deadlines, the individual does not have to take any further action.
 The IRS will automatically make a payment by mid-October based on the information provided.

 CHECK THE STATUS OF PAYMENT